-

 navigate(`/results?${str}`); // Our state can now be read from the query string

-}; Then inside of I haven't tested the above, but just sketching it out so you have a better idea of how state management is wired up.
-The more proper way to do it might be to create actions and dispatch them, but that action would need a reference to Edit: just realized I had a |
+I haven't tested the above, but just sketching it out so you have a better idea of how state management is wired up.
+The more proper way to do it might be to create actions and dispatch them, but that action would need a reference to navigate and I don't remember offhand a good way of doing that.

 So after a very crazy and busy week I'm finally diving back in here.
 It's crazy how much I can forget in a week 😬 Anyway I just branched off to mess around with this and see if I could get it working but I'm running into this error: "ReferenceError: can't access lexical declaration `useSearch' before initialization" which after some googling seems to be a "circular dependency" issue but I'm not sure why I can't access useSearch in out SeachForm component.
 It all looks like its in order to me.
-It could have to do with a missing value prop in the SeachProvider, but I'm not totally sure. |
+It could have to do with a missing value prop in the SeachProvider, but I'm not totally sure.

 Edit: Actually, I think this line might be the problem: